amandewatnitrr/zenatix-intern-selection/README.md

 ## Edit config section in the code

-Note: You must have created your own Realtime Firebase Database
+1. You must have created your own Realtime Firebase Database

 ```Python
 config = {